Meet Dr. Jason Westin

 - Healthcare was the top issue on voters minds in the 2017 elections, and it will be again 2018.
 This isn’t a red or blue issue, it affects us all.
 My unique experience and expertise on this issue will resonate with voters across the spectrum.

 - I’m not a hyper-partisan person looking for a career as a go along to get along politician.
 If I get to D.C. and am told to fall in line or risk losing my seat, I’ll be able to stand my ground.
-If I lose my seat based on special interest money targeting me for voting my beliefs, I’d go back to fighting cancer – thus, I’ll be much more immune to the dark money in D.C. than others who have built their career solely for a run for office.
+If I lose my seat based on special interest money targeting me because I vote for what I believe in, I’d go back to fighting cancer.
+I’ll be much more immune to the dark money in D.C. than others who have built their career solely for a run for office.

 - I represent the values of our district.
 Hard work, family, faith, and a belief that tomorrow will be better than today.
 Our district has many medical and science oriented voters yearning for logic and reason to return to D.C.